From Ha Noi to Dien Bien Phu - a scenic route

 back to the hotel.
 The receiptionist told us that most shops closed during lunch hour.
 He directed us to a restaurant behind the hotel.

 We found this one and only dirty restaurant.
 Everybody just throw things on the floor, included the owner when he cleared the table.
 No one was bordered by the sight expect us.
 Well, take it or leave it, we sat down to order some dishes with rice.
 According to Thuan, this is normal.
-They
+They prefer not to see the bones, tissue etc on the table.
+Dirtying the floor is alright.
+After all, the floor would be clean at closing time.
+Well, we cannot argue with that.

-It rained when we had lunch.
 The 30-minutes rain caused the flood on the street.
 The street where we stayed happened to be on lower ground.
 We had to walk through the water to our hotel.

 No comments: